bradleypallen/inference-article/outline.md

 Chuck Williams was a young researcher at USC ISI.
 Alex Jacobson was a senior executive at Hughes Research, with roots in the Caltech community.

 ### Work on natural language understanding at CDC
-Jacobson and Williams obtained a contract from CDC to prototype a natural language interface.
+In 1979, Jacobson and Williams obtained a contract from CDC to prototype a natural language interface.
 Work on this project created much of the incentive and many of the technical ideas around expert systems reasoning and knowledge representation embodied in Inference's products.

 ### Involvement with Wolfram and the development of SMP
 As an additional business line, to provide a source of revenue to support the  project, Jacobson worked with Steven Wolfram of Caltech to build and productize a computer algebra system created by Wolfram, called SMP.
 The relationship was difficult to manage, and SMP would eventually lead Wolfram to establish his own company Mathematica, which carries forward many of the ideas initially build into SMP.
 The time spent on building a team to support SMP brought many talented technologists to Inference.